Saphereye/logic-proof-parser/mainpage.md

 =========
 Introduction
 ---
-This project is about implementing the construction of a parse tree for a propositional logic formula.Parse tree is the hierarchical representation of terminals or non-terminals.Input is in the form of propositional logic formula in infix notation.The project uses C++ as the base language for writing the code.The project has been really interesting and has helped us learn a lot of new things.
+This project is about implementing the construction of a parse tree for a propositional logic formula.
+Parse tree is the hierarchical representation of terminals or non-terminals.
+Input is in the form of propositional logic formula in infix notation.
+The project uses C++ as the base language for writing the code.
+The project has been really interesting and has helped us learn a lot of new things.

 Thoughts behind selecting the Language
 ---